 - On hot days, you may want to wear a rash guard or light-colored T-shirt to wet and keep you cool.
 Sun hats and sunscreen are highly recommended as are sun hoodies or sun shirts and long quick-dry pants.

 - In camp, just be comfortable.
 Cotton is fine because our sleeping tents will keep you dry if it rains.
 Have a second sweater/fleece in case your river sweater is wet.

 - Guests often bring tropical print shirts and light sundresses or sarongs.

 Plan with comfort and warmth as priorities over style.
 Clothes stay much cleaner on a river trip than on a backpacking trip.
 It is better to have layers to adjust for changing temperatures than to have multiple changes of the same type of garments.
-On your first day, dress comfortably for your flight and or bus ride to the river.
+On your first day, plan two sets of clothing.
+One for the transport in to the river and another for your first day on the river.
+Dress comfortably for your flight and or bus ride to the river.
 It’s often cool on early morning flights.
 You can wear a swimsuit under your clothes or change in the restrooms at the put-in.

 - Canyons provides large two-person dome tents at no charge.
 We assume couples or siblings will share and single folks will have a private tent.
 Let us know if it’s not obvious how many tents to bring for you or your group.

 - You’ll have the opportunity to choose your tent site each afternoon.
 The tents are easy to erect; your guides will show you how and will be available to help if necessary.